Tag Archives: 2019 Films

 Grade: B+

-The finale is disappointing, and the film throws in a few too many stereotypes but is a very good effort.
+The finale is disappointing, and the film includes a few too many stereotypes, but it is a terrific effort nonetheless.

 Set somewhere in remote Ohio, but looking more like the southern United States, teenager Maggie Thomson (Diana Silvers) and her mom Erica (Juliette Lewis) return to Erica’s hometown after her marriage fails.